 Dr Ron was a member of RSPB, a charity working to secure a healthy environment for birds and all wildlife.
 Dr Liz said that the memorial picture of two birds above Dr Ron’s plaque symbolises them, because the birds look like they are in love.

-Dr Liz and her daughter Mairi, who is currently in the middle of her GP training
+Dr Liz and her daughter Mairi, who at the time was in the middle of her GP training

 Dr Liz McClure giving her speech